jlambdev/ping-pong-poc/README.md

 # Ping Pong PoC

-"Ping Pong" Proof of Concept, using React, Redux and Express, written in TypeScript.
-Sorry, it's got nothing to do with the game ;)
+"Ping Pong" Proof of Concept application, using React, Redux and Express, written in TypeScript.